 Maya Bader, PhD

-Bader is the scientific grants manager at PanCAN.
-She is responsible for all scientific aspects of the organization’s grants program, which awards approximately $7 million per year toward pancreatic cancer research grants, encompassing basic, translational and clinical research projects.
-Her job is to oversee scientific grant administration for about 40 awarded (active) grants and approximately 150 applications per year.
+Bader is the scientific grants associate director at PanCAN.
+She is responsible for all scientific aspects of the organization’s grants program.
 She conducts both pre-award and post-award management to ensure that the selection process and grant term run smoothly and efficiently.

 Lola Rahib, PhD

-Rahib is the scientific project manager, working closely with the chief science officer on special projects, including design and data analysis for Precision PromiseSM, Know Your Tumor® and the Registry as well as annual metric analyses and other research projects.
+Rahib is the associate director of scientific initiatives, working closely with the chief science officer on special projects, including design and data analysis for Precision PromiseSM, Know Your Tumor and Patient Registry as well as annual metric analyses and other research projects.

 “I am very proud of my involvement with several papers that were published with the PanCAN team.
-I’m most proud of our Cancer Research paper that predicts pancreatic cancer will become the second leading cause of cancer-related death in the United States around 2020 – that study has raised much-needed awareness for the disease and its urgency.”
+I’m most proud of our Cancer Research paper that predicts pancreatic cancer will become the second leading cause of cancer-related death in the United States around 2020.
+The study has raised much-needed awareness for the disease and its urgency.”

 Rahib has a MS and PhD in biomedical engineering from University of California, Los Angeles.
 Her BS is in chemistry/biochemistry from California State University, San Marcos.